ib-ruby/ib-ruby/README.md

    by default, this can be changed via :host and :port options given to IB::Connection.new.

 ## SYNOPSIS:
-To play around, a [console-app]( https://github.com/ib-ruby/ib-ruby/wiki/Console) is included.
-Change to the bin-directory and call
+To play around, a [Console-App]( https://github.com/ib-ruby/ib-ruby/wiki/Console) is included.
+Change to the bin-directory and run

 ```
   ./console.rb  ("t" if a tws(GUI) is running on localhost)